Annual Financial To-Do List

 Are you marrying in 2020?
 If so, why not review the beneficiaries of your retirement accounts and other assets?
 When considering your marriage, you may want to make changes to the relevant beneficiary forms.
 The same goes for your insurance coverage.
 If you will have a new last name in 2020, you will need a new Social Security card.
 Additionally, the two of you may have retirement accounts and investment strategies.
 Will they need to be revised or adjusted with marriage?

 Are you coming home from active duty?
-If so, go ahead and check the status of your credit and the state of any tax and legal proceedings that might have been preempted by your orders.
+If so, go ahead and check the status of your credit as well as the state of any tax and legal proceedings that might have been preempted by your orders.
 Make sure any employee health insurance is still there and revoke any power of attorney you may have granted to another person.

 Consider the tax impact of any upcoming transactions.
 Are you planning to sell any real estate this year?
 Are you starting a business?
 Do you think you might exercise a stock option?
 Might any large commissions or bonuses come your way in 2020?
 Do you anticipate selling an investment that is held outside of a tax-deferred account?

-If you are retired and older than 70½, remember your year-end RMD.
-Retirees over age 70½ must begin taking Required Minimum Distributions from traditional IRAs and 401(k), 403(b), and profit-sharing plans by December 31 of each year.
-The I.R.S. penalty for failing to take an RMD can be as much as 50% of the RMD amount that is not withdrawn.5
+If you have already begun taking RMDs, your annual deadline for them becomes December 31 of each year.
+The I.R.S. penalty for failing to take an RMD can be as much as 50% of the RMD amount that is not withdrawn.6

 Vow to focus on being healthy and wealthy in 2020.
 And don’t be afraid to ask for help from professionals who understand your individual situation.